pyfusion/pyfusion/documentation/config.rst

 Pyfusion configuration files
 """"""""""""""""""""""""""""

-Any custom configuration should be in a file 'pyfusion.cfg' in a directory '.pyfusion' in your home directory.
+Any custom configuration should be in a file "pyfusion.cfg" in a directory ".pyfusion" in your home directory.

+The sections in the configuration file have the syntax [Component:Name], where Component is one of:

 [DeviceName]